 Transitioning your data from one source to another seems a simple task.
 But not for businesses that daily collect big volumes of structured and unstructured data.
 According to Oracle, more than 80% of data migration projects fail to meet deadlines or stick to the budget.
-One of the top 4 reasons for this happening is that companies neglect data migration challenges and cannot handle the damage these risks bring to their projects.
+One of the top 4 reasons for this is that companies neglect data migration challenges, ignore careful planning, and cannot handle the damage these risks bring to their projects.

-If you are determined to change this tendency and complete your data migration on time and according to your budget, this article is for you.
+If you are determined to change this tendency and complete your data transfer on time and according to your budget, this article is for you.

-Data migration is the process of transferring your data from one system to another.
+Migrating data is the process of transferring your data from one system to another that ensures data integrity.
 The system your data is supposed to migrate to is called the target system.
-The data migration process involves the use of certain data migration approaches, principles, and techniques that help companies prevent data loss and minimize risks in data migration.
+The data transfer process involves the use of certain data transition approaches, principles, and techniques that help companies prevent data loss and minimize risks in data transition.
 Check out our blog to discover the difference between data migration and data conversion.

 Here are some factors that should be considered when planning data migration.

-• Data volume.
+- Data volume.
 If you plan to migrate a limited volume of data (for example, up to 10 terabytes), this can be done simply and quickly.
 However, if your company’s data exceeds the petabyte, you will likely need to involve special data migration tools.
-This will help you minimize the migration risks and data migration efforts and ensure that the process runs smoothly.
+This will help you minimize the transition risks and data migration efforts and ensure that the process runs smoothly.

-• Workload type.
+- Workload type.
 The type of workload will shape the data migration strategy.
-If you are leveraging specialized data types (such as virtual machines or databases), you can use the tools that are usually provided by the software vendors.
+If you use specialized data types (such as virtual machines or databases), you can use the tools that are usually provided by the software vendors.
 If you migrate data that is mission-critical, try to break the process into several stages.
 Otherwise, plan the migration to be done when your business and your clients are inactive (for example, during the night hours).

-• The optimal timeline for the project.
-The more time you dedicate to the project, the less disruptive the migration will be.
+- The optimal timeline for the project.
+The more time you dedicate to the project, the less disruptive the transition will be.
 Define the scope of time and budget you are ready to invest in data migration.
 It will help your software vendors plan the process securely and with no risks.

-Here are the common 5 types of data migration projects:
+Here are the common 5 types of data transition projects:

 Database migration

-Under this data migration process, you move your data from one database to another.
+Under this data transition process, you move your data from one database to another.
 For example, you decide to move your data from PostgreSQL to MySQL.
-Typically, migrating existing data from one database to another does not involve changing the structure of data.
+Typically, migrating existing data from one database to another does not involve changing the structure of data but presupposes preserving data quality.
 Before choosing the database, you need to check if its size matches your expectations.
 Also, consider how critical data will be protected in this database.
 To eliminate data migration challenges, assess the database by testing it with test apps.

 Database upgrade

-This involves transitioning your data from the old version to the new version of the same database.
+This involves transitioning your data from the legacy system to the new version of the same database.
 This decision can be caused by the fact that the older versions will no longer be supported, or that the new version offers more benefits for businesses.

 An example of a database upgrade is moving from Universal Analytics to Google Analytics 4.
 Starting from July 2023, Universal Analytics will stop processing data.
 It will be replaced by the next-gen Google Analytics 4.
 The property will automatically be created for businesses that have been using Universal Analytics before.
 Businesses will continue to collect data in a new upgraded Analytics version.
 But what should they do with historical data stored in the previous version?
 According to Google, they will be able to access it for nearly 6 months.
 Then, the data will be unavailable to users.
 Therefore, Google encourages businesses to export their historical data to the upgraded solution.